Page Content Portlet

 Q. When awarding a bid, are Gwinnett County suppliers given preference over suppliers from other counties or out of state?

 A. Gwinnett County does not have a local supplier preference, except in cases of ties.
-In the event of a tie bid/quote, award would be to a local firm if only one of the suppliers has an office located with the boundaries of Gwinnett County (if applicable).
+In the event of a tie bid/quote, award would be to a local firm if only one of the suppliers has an office located within the boundaries of Gwinnett County (if applicable) and the other terms and conditions of the two bids are substantially the same, and the other terms and conditions of the two bids are substantially the same.

 Q. After a bid or proposal is awarded, is it possible to get a copy of the winning bid or proposal?